ashikdip/ashikdip/README.md

 # Hi, I'm Ashik 👋

 **HR & Data Analytics professional** based in Turku, Finland.
-I combine 4+ years of hands-on HR operations experience with technical skills in Python, SQL, and Power BI — bridging the gap between people data and business decisions.
+I combine 4+ years of hands-on HR operations experience with technical skills in Python, SQL, and Power BI.
+Bridging the gap between people data and business decisions.

 Currently completing a **ICT Engineering** at Turku University of Applied Sciences (TUAS).
 Available for internships in Finland immediately.